openpolitica/results-elections-2022/README.md

-# Python script for results from "Elecciones Regionales y Municipales 2022"
+# Script to obtain results from "Elecciones Regionales y Municipales 2022"

 ## Installation